Posted on :: Tags: , , , ,

 } dervaze_lexical_item;

-visenc is our abbreviation for visual encoding which is used to encode Arabic/Ottoman/Farsi words with basic ASCII letters.
-It’s documented in its own page.
+visenc is our abbreviation for visual encoding, which is used to represent Arabic/Ottoman/Farsi words using basic ASCII letters.
+It is documented on its own page.

-When I began to write this software, one of my intentions was to be able to search words by its traditional numerics.
-These are used in classical Ottoman poetry to sign a date with a verse.
-For example, the letter aleph corresponds to 1, bah (ب) to 2 etc. In order to search words with these numerals, e.g. when you type 246 to get words having that number, we also keep this here.
+When I began writing this software, one of my goals was to enable searching for words by their traditional numeric values (Abjad).
+These are often used in classical Ottoman poetry to encode a date within a verse.
+For example, the letter Alif corresponds to 1, Ba (ب) to 2, and so on.
+To search for words by these numerals—for instance, typing 246 to find words with that total value—we store the value here as well.

-The lexical_role is used in translation.
-Currently we have two roles to make the distinction between noun and verb suffixes in Turkish.
+The lexical_role is used during translation; currently, we use two roles to distinguish between noun and verb suffixes in Turkish.

-last_vowel as the name implies, is the last vowel of the word.
-Vowel harmony of Turkish is not reflected in Ottoman spelling, so when we want to convert an Ottoman word to a corresponding Turkish Latin spelling, we check the last vowel to add the correct suffixes.
-(Not gemilar but gemiler, for example.)
+last_vowel, as the name implies, represents the last vowel of the word.
+Since vowel harmony in Turkish is not always reflected in Ottoman spelling, we check the last vowel when converting an Ottoman word to its Latin Turkish equivalent to ensure the correct suffix is added (e.g., gemiler instead of gemilar).

-props is a bit field to show various properties of the lexical item.
-It’s a bit field and has the following properties for now.
+props is a bit field used to represent various properties of the lexical item, such as:

 #define HAS_FINAL_VOWEL 0x01